White-Tailed Deer in Montgomery County, Maryland

 Public education on the use of repellents and fencing to protect property and crops, and efforts to reduce deer-auto collisions through public awareness, warning signs, and reflectors, are important tools in reducing deer-human conflicts and increasing human tolerance for deer.
 These methods alone, however, do not solve the problem of overpopulation.
-At right: 2015 Deer-Vehicle Collisions in Montgomery County, MD small map.

 The goal of Montgomery County’s Deer Population Management Program is to reduce human-deer conflicts to a level that is compatible with human priorities and land uses.
-In this way, citizens and white-tailed deer can co-exist in harmony and deer will remain a valued part of our county’s natural landscape.
+In this way, citizens and white-tailed deer can co-exist and deer will remain a valued part of our county’s natural landscape.

 In 1993, in response to citizen concerns about deer-related problems, the Montgomery County Council established a Citizen Task Force to Study White-tailed Deer Management.
 As a result of this group’s recommendations, the Montgomery County Deer Management Work Group (DMWG) was established to develop a deer management plan for the County and oversee the implementation of a countywide deer management program.